Semi-Global Weighted Least Squares in Image Filtering: Applications and Experimental Results

-In this paper, we present a fast alternative approximation to the Weighted Least Squares (WLS) model called Semi-Global Weighted Least Squares (SG-WLS).
-Both the time cost and the memory cost of our SG-WLS are much smaller than that of the WLS model while it can achieve close performance to the WLS model in several applications.
+\textbf{Conclusion} In this paper, we have presented a fast alternative approximation to the Weighted Least Squares (WLS) model, termed Semi-Global Weighted Least Squares (SG-WLS).
+Both the time cost and the memory cost of our SG-WLS are much more efficient than that of the WLS model while it can achieve close performance to the WLS model in several applications.
 Our SG-WLS can overcome several limitations of previous related work due to the newly designed neighborhood system construction.
 Thanks to the proposed fast solution to 1D filters, our SG-WLS is also capable of a more general and larger neighborhood system other than the 4-connected/8-connected neighborhood system adopted by previous work.
 We show such a generalization can achieve better performance in some applications such as guided depth upsampling.
 Through experiments of several applications, we show the effectiveness and efficiency of our SG-WLS.

-\textbf{Acknowledgement} This work was supported by NSFC, China (No. 61572315, 61503250, 61471230) and 973 Plan, China (No. 2015CB856004).
+\textbf{Acknowledgements} Correspondence should be addressed to C. Shen or J. Yang.
+This work was in part supported by NSFC, China ($\#$61572315, 61503250, 61471230) and 973 Plan, China ($\#$2015CB856004).

 { }